Terms and Conditions

 (Any payment made under this membership will be based on the original information provided by you).

-3. If you have failed to give us complete and accurate information or have not met the terms and conditions, this could lead to assistance being denied or the membership being invalid.
+- If you have failed to give us complete and accurate information or have failed to comply with all and/or any of your obligations set out in the terms and conditions, this could lead to assistance being denied or the membership being invalid.

-4. This membership only applies to the member/s detailed on the application form and cannot be transferred to any one else, unless specified or agreed in writing with rcr.
+- This membership only applies to the member/s detailed on the application form and cannot be transferred to anyone else, unless specified or agreed in writing with RCR.

-10. We may cancel this membership by sending 7 days notice, by recorded delivery, to your last known address.
+- We may cancel this membership by sending a letter giving 7days notice, by recorded delivery, to your last known address.

-13. The vessel, (where applicable), must have a current registration and be licenced with either The Canal and River Trust, the Environment Agency or other licensing body.
+- The vessel, (where applicable), must have a current registration and be licensed with either The Canal and River Trust, the Environment Agency or other licensing body.